-A harmonised ecological regime could be achieved through a process promoting together:
+A harmonised ecological regime could be achieved through a process promoting:

-- 1. coordination of existing unilateral initiatives; - 2. direct strengthening of regional commitments and arrangements for environmental protection
+- 1. coordination of existing unilateral initiatives; - direct strengthening of regional commitments and arrangements for environmental protection

-Such harmonisation could be promoted by developing models of EEZ ecological/ continental shelve laws.
-For example, a model set of environmental rules for the different conomic activities subject to national jurisdiction under the EEZ regime could be further developed within the framework of the Barcelona Convention, as well as a unified approach to fisheries, biodiversity conservation and mineral resources development building on initiatives under several regional institutions.
+Such harmonisation could be promoted by developing models of EEZ ecological / continental shelve laws.
+For example, a model set of environmental rules for the different economic activities, subject to national jurisdiction under the EEZ regime, could be further developed within the framework of the Barcelona Convention.
+Also, a unified approach to fisheries, biodiversity conservation and mineral resources development could be adopted, building on initiatives under several regional institutions.

-(2) ...
-Or Developing a New One?
+(2) ...Or Developing a New One?

-It should be also wise to consider having a multilateral negotiation of a collective designation, or common framework for national designations.
+It would also be wise to consider having a multilateral negotiation of a collective designation, or a common framework for national designations.
 The Barcelona Convention may provide an appropriate multilateral framework38 for examining these options.

-Regardless of the approach, the objective of developing a common set of environmental rules, that could be applied throughout the Mediterranean is undeniable39.
+Regardless of the approach, the objective of developing a common set of environmental rules that could be applied throughout the Mediterranean is undeniable39.

-With respect to maritime boundary delimitation, such a multilateral process might facilitate the need to determine boundaries for the purposes of fisheries conservation and management beyond the territorial sea and possibly other aspects of marine biodiversity conservation.
+With respect to maritime boundary delimitation, such a multilateral process might facilitate the need to determine boundaries for the purposes of fisheries conservation and management beyond the territorial sea, and possibly other aspects of marine biodiversity conservation.

-Further dialogue and analysis is needed to overcome conflicts and build confidence in common approaches in order to make progress toward such a multilateral initiative.
-This approach would also have the effect of strengthening regional commitments and arrangements for biodiversity conservation in the Mediterranean, and improve governance in the Mediterranean for marine conservation by promoting a better integration of existing regional processes.
+Further dialogue and analysis is needed to overcome conflicts and build confidence in common approaches in order to make progress towards such a multilateral initiative.
+This approach would also have the effect of strengthening regional commitments and arrangements for biodiversity conservation in the Mediterranean, and improving governance in the Mediterranean for marine conservation by promoting a better integration of existing regional processes.

-[&]quot;it is one of the advances in maritime international law, resulting from the intensification of fishing, that the former laissez-faire treatment of the living resources of the sea in the high seas has been replaced by a recognition of a duty to have due regard to rights of other States and the needs of conservation for the benefit of all.
-Consequently, both Parties have the obligation to keep under review the fishery resources in the disputed waters and to examine together, in the light of scientific and other available information, the measures required for the conservation and development, and equitable exploitation, of those resources" Decision of 25 July 1974 in the Fisheries Jurisdiction Case (ICJ, Reports, 1974, p.
+merely to go through a formal process of negotiation (...); they are under an obligation so to conduct themselves that the negotiations are meaningful, which will not be the case when either of them insists upon its own position without contemplating any modification of it" Decision of 20 February 1969 in the North Sea Continental Shelf case (ICJ, Reports, 1969, p.47).
+In another decision, relating to fisheries, the Court states that "it is one of the advances in maritime international law, resulting from the intensification of fishing, that the former laissez-faire treatment of the living resources of the sea in the high seas has been replaced by a recognition of a duty to have due regard to rights of other States and the needs of conservation for the benefit of all.
+Consequently, both Parties have the obligation to keep under review the fishery resources in the disputed waters, and to examine together, in the light of scientific and other available information, the measures required for the conservation and development, and equitable exploitation, of those resources" Decision of 25 July 1974 in the Fisheries Jurisdiction Case (ICJ, Reports, 1974, p.
 32)